Chucky/Charles Lee Ray

 - Slashed Throat: Frequently offs her victims this way.

 - Took a Level in Jerkass: She was never nice per se (being a sadistic serial killer), but Bride and Seed established that she has a soft spot for families, children, romance, etc. and is capable of compassion and remorse.
+Therefore, she could very well become nice if she were to fully reform.
 In other words, she has standards.
 She was also more than capable of standing up to Chucky once she felt those standards had been crossed.
 Evidence of this is how in Bride, she calls off the soul-switch between Chucky, Jesse, Jade, and herself once she sees how in love Jesse and Jade are.
 In Seed she's concerned about Glen's safety and feelings even before realizing that he was her son.
 She's also seen interacting lovingly with other kids at the end of the aforementioned film.
 In Cult, however, she has no qualms about killing absolutely anybody in order to help Chucky, and she callously laughs off the death of Alice, Nica's niece, like it's nothing.
 This can also double as an Out-of-Character Moment.

 - Badass Normal: He's a cop so...